Centipede fact sheet – garagun | Field of Mars EEC

 What do centipedes eat?

-What is the life cycle of centipedes?
+What is the life cycle of a centipede?

 Egg

-Centipedes begin their life as an egg.
+Centipedes begin life as eggs.

 Juvenile